tiredvekster/LightAntiCheat/README.md

 * lightanticheat.ping - use /light ping command
 * lightanticheat.client - use /light client command
 * lightanticheat.cps - use /light cps command
-* lightanticheat.bypass - bypass the detection
+* lightanticheat.bypass - bypass the detection<br>
+Specific bypass permissions can be enabled in the config
 * lightanticheat.* - all the above